-In the process of electrostatic flock application, flock particles are transported from a reservoir to an applicator either by gravitational forces or within an air stream.
-As the flock particles are passing the applicator, they are electrostatically charged and developed by means of a high voltage of some tens of kilovolts and ejected in the form of a cloud which is directed towards the workpiece.
-The flock particles of the cloud are attracted by the earthed workpiece and enclosed from a before served adhesive layer.
-They stick in this adhesive layer until the adhesive is set at room temperature or by heating.
+During the electrostatic coating process the coating powder is transported in an air stream, or by air, from a powder hopper or other container, up to an applicator.
+As the powder particles are passing the applicator they are electrostatically charged by means of a high voltage in the range of some tens of kilovolts or triboelectrically and ejected in the form of a cloud which is directed towards the workpiece.
+The charged powder particles of the cloud are attracted by and applied to the earthed workpiece.

-Flock particles not deposited on the workpiece (overspray) are removed by the exhaust ventilation system, by brushes or other devices into the flock recovery system.
+Powder, that is not applied to the workpiece (overspray) is removed by a exhaust ventilation system or other means and transported into the powder recovery unit.